bbulkow/OpenPixelControlSerial/README.md

 - Multiple test patterns (rainbow, chase, solid colors)
 - Configurable FPS, LED count, and channels
 - Useful for testing and demonstrations

-### `config/` - Configuration Specifications
-- JSON configuration format documentation
-- Example configuration files
-- Multi-output setup examples
+- Easy place to add more patterns, good for validating other OPC servers

 ### `opc-server-rs/` - Rust OPC Server
 High-performance Rust implementation for production use:
-- High-performance async I/O with Tokio
+- High-performance async I/O using std libraries
 - Zero-copy buffer management
 - True parallel serial port handling
 - Skip-ahead frame dropping
-- Same functionality as Python version with better performance
+- All the features of the Python server, but higher performance, and a good place to add new features

 ## Cross-Platform Support

 Both implementations are designed to run on:
-- **Linux** (x86_64, ARM, including Raspberry Pi)
+- **Linux** (TESTED WITH 2025 Raspberry Pi 4, other linuxes UNTESTED)
-- **macOS** (Intel and Apple Silicon)
+- **macOS** (UNTESTED)
-- **Windows** (10 and 11)
+- **Windows** (11))

-The code abstracts platform-specific serial port handling to ensure consistent behavior across all operating systems.

 ## Related Projects

 ### Chromatik LED Project
 This project is designed to work seamlessly with [Chromatik](https://github.com/chromatik/chromatik), a powerful LED control framework.
-OpenPixelControlSerial serves as a hardware bridge, allowing Chromatik to drive physical LED installations through OPC.
+OpenPixelControlSerial serves as a bridge to hardware support, intended to be run on the same box as Chromatik, although its use of TCP based OpenPixelControl could enable more complex uses.

 ### HyperSerialPico (awawa-dev)
 This code has been tested extensively with the [HyperSerialPico](https://github.com/awawa-dev/HyperSerialPico) project by awawa-dev.
 HyperSerialPico provides AWA protocol support on RP2040-based devices, making it an excellent hardware target for this bridge.

-⚠️ **Important Limitation**: HyperSerialPico firmware has known stability issues when processing frames larger than approximately 80 pixels (~240 bytes).
-The firmware **does not implement flow control** (neither hardware RTS/CTS nor software XON/XOFF), which can lead to buffer overruns and unrecoverable hangs when sending large frames at high data rates.
-Once the device enters this hung state, it typically requires a power cycle to recover and may not work reliably even with smaller frame sizes afterward.

-**Recommendations when using HyperSerialPico:**
-- Limit frame size to 50 pixels or fewer for reliable operation
-- Lower frame rates if experiencing instability
-- Consider alternative hardware for installations requiring >80 pixels
-- The lack of flow control is a fundamental architectural limitation of the HyperSerialPico firmware

-This limitation is specific to the HyperSerialPico firmware implementation and does not affect other AWA protocol devices that implement proper flow control.
+awawa-dev 's repos also include amusements like a WLED AWA implementation (replacing ADALIGHT with AWA).

+⚠️ **Important Limitation**: I found HyperSerialPico firmware did not support the number of pixels per frame that I hoped, in the version I used, on the RP2040 hardware.
+I have suspicions that this is related to an underlying software flaw or lack of flow control support, but didn't debug the issue.
+Please test on your hardware before trusting.

 ## Architecture